Automated "Boilerplate"

 I have not yet explored what happens with other templates containing building blocks stored in the Building Blocks folder.
 Nor have I explored the hierarchy of galleries and categories within a template.
 I know that if one of the entries is in the AutoText gallery and one is in a different gallery, the AutoText entry will be called.
 If two entries are both in the AutoText Gallery and they are in different categories, the one created first will be called.

 That is right.
-It is not.
+They is not.
 See this thread.
 This is not my personal experience because I do not use SharePoint.
 It is based on what I've seen in posts in help forums.
-I expect that this is true of any Building Blocks, but do not know it.
+This seems to be true of all Building Blocks.

 Troubleshooting AutoCorrect